 WHOrecommends water temperatures between 60–90°C (140–194°F).
 However, high temperatures can damage or shrink delicate clothing items, so remember to read the care labels.

 - Dry clothing completely.

 - Disinfect laundry baskets with 0.1% sodium hypochlorite or one of these household disinfectants, which the Environmental Protection Agency (EPA) has approved.

 - Wear gloves when doing laundry.
 Wash the hands with warm water and soap immediately after removing the gloves.
 If gloves are not available, wash the hands immediately after handling dirty clothing and avoid touching the face.

-Doing laundry at a laundromat
+How to disinfect clothes at a laundromat

 In addition, consider the following precautions when doing laundry in a public place:

-- Fold the laundry at home.
+- folding the laundry at home

 It is still unclear how long infectious SARS-CoV-2 viruses can stay on different clothing materials.